tr4m0ryp/pumpfun-commentbot/README.md

 Post comments on Pump.Fun tokens using text.

 🖼️ Comment with Text and Image <br>
-Combine text and images in your comments for a richer engagement.
+Combine text and images in your comments for a richer engagement.s

 🕰️ Idle Mode <br>
 Automatically comment on King of the Hill (KOTH) tokens using text or images, ensuring continuous presence.